 Landlord Right of Entry

-- Some examples of “reasonable business purposes,” allowing a landlord to enter the premises, include showing the unit to prospective tenants, performing maintenance work, showing the premises to insurance agents or state or local officials.
-(Minnesota Landlord/Tenant Handbook)
+Minnesota landlords are allowed to enter a tenant’s property for a reasonable business purpose provided the landlord makes a good faith effort to give the tenant reasonable notice.
+Some examples of “reasonable business purposes” for allowing a landlord to enter the premises include showing the unit to prospective tenants, performing maintenance work, or showing the premises to insurance agents or state or local officials (§ 504B.211).

 Cold Weather Notice

 Between the dates of November 15th and April 15th, Minnesota tenants are required to provide a landlord with at least three days’ notice before abandoning or permanently vacating the premises (§ 504B.155).